CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: Extensive-Coverage Multi-Dimensional Resource Allocation

 \textbf{\emph{Proof:}} At each step, the algorithm only accepts allocations or exchanges that strictly improve the total system throughput.
 Since the number of possible allocations is finite and no allocation is repeated, the process must eventually reach a configuration where no further improvement is possible.
 This ensures that the algorithm will always terminate in a finite number of steps, regardless of the problem's convexity.
 Thus, M3-MAMA is guaranteed to converge. \rule{1.8mm}{1.8mm}

 \emph{Computational Complexity}: The M3-MAMA algorithm employs two nested loops over $W$ BS-RB pairs.
 As the throughput evaluation has linear complexity, the overall computational complexity is $\mathcal{O}(W^2)$, which is polynomial and thus feasible for practical use.
 In contrast, exhaustive search has exponential complexity $\mathcal{O}(2^{MW})$, which is computationally prohibitive for large-scale networks.
+The intended deployment scope of M3-MAMA is a localized multi-BS cooperative region, where the number of candidate UEs is naturally bounded.
+For larger-scale deployments, the service area can be partitioned into multiple geographical coordination regions, each performing independent MAC-layer scheduling in parallel.
+This regional decomposition prevents uncontrolled complexity growth and is consistent with practical clustered RAN operation.